By: Whova Team | Last Updated: June 24, 2026

 Choosing the right event app shapes how smoothly your event runs and how engaged your attendees are.
 Here is what to look for.

-- Networking: Some platforms offer basic messaging while others include full attendee profiles and matchmaking based on industry or interests.
+- Effective networking: Some platforms offer basic messaging while others include full attendee profiles and matchmaking based on industry or interests.
 The more your event relies on connection-making, the more this feature matters.

-- Engagement: Live polls, Q&A, and gamification are fairly standard now, but the quality of implementation will decide the winner.
+- Quality engagement features: Live polls, Q&A, and gamification are fairly standard now, but the quality of implementation will decide the winner.

-- Information sharing: Dynamic updates are essential for the best event experience.
+- Quick information sharing: Dynamic updates are essential for the best event experience.
 Agendas, speaker bios and any event information should reflect changes from the backend instantly, and not require a manual refresh.

-- Management tools: Check-in, announcements, and community moderation are what your team leans on most when things get busy.
+- On-site mangement tools: Check-in, announcements, and community moderation are what your team leans on most when things get busy.
 They need to be intuitive under pressure, not just in a demo environment.

 Best Event Apps for Conferences